Valetrix/InfoTarn/README.md

 # InfoTarn
 InfoTarn is my new under development App.
 It is made to search Wikipedia and other sources for information...

-**Why Info Tart**
+**Why InfoTarn**<br>
+---
-• This app will help with major problems of continuesly switching apps, internet issues from tabs etc... while trying to searching on the web.
+• This app will help with major problems of continuesly switching apps, internet issues from tabs etc... while trying to searching on the web.<br>
-• InfoTarn aims to give you a summary of the info you are searching...
+• InfoTarn aims to give you a summary of the info you are searching...<br>

+**Why Is is Good**<br>
+---
+• This will be a very light program that has less code.<br>
+• This will give developers more open and experimental space and make debugging easier.<br>